jasondo-da/Superstore_Business_Analysis/README.md

 ## Project Introduction

-The Superstore business is financially struggling and is considering going into bankruptcy.
+The Superstore business is experiencing a significant financial downturn and must consider bankruptcy.
 I have been hired as a consultant to review the Superstore's logistics and operations to increase its profitability and avoid bankruptcy.
+The objective is to save the Superstore from bankruptcy by optimizing the business and increasing profitability.
+The key focus areas include product analysis, cash flow analysis, and discovering alternative methods to increase revenue and cash flow.

 ### Saving Superstore Tableau Dashboard